ffronimo/Late-Time-Cosmology-Of-Scalar-Tensor-Theories/README.md

 # Late-Time-Cosmology-Of-Scalar-Tensor-Theories
-Dedicated for evaluating various statefinders and comparing results with ΛCDM model The available Mathematica code serves as a tool in order to study the late-time era for a modified gravity model.
+Dedicated for evaluating various statefinders and comparing results with ΛCDM model:

+The available Mathematica code serves as a tool in order to study the late-time era for a modified gravity model.
 As a general model, an f(R,φ) gravity was chosen along with a canonical scalar field and a non-minimal coupling between the scalar field and the Gauss-Bonnet topological invariant.
 As a model, we study the case of an f(R) gravity with only a kinetic term for the potential, which can be found in the two available arXiv papers present in the code.
 The user is capable of studying